vmware-archive/projectmonitor/README.md

     vagrant provision

 Once the VM has started, services will be available at `192.168.33.10`.

 ### Authentication support

-Project monitor uses Devise to provide both database backed authentication and Google OAuth2 logins.
+Project monitor uses [Devise](https://github.com/plataformatec/devise) to provide both database backed authentication and Google OAuth2 logins.

 #### Password authentication
 Regular password authentication is enabled by default and can be switched off by setting the `password_auth_enabled` setting to `false`.
 To ensure strong password encryption you should adjust the value for `password_auth_pepper` and `password_auth_stretches` appropriately.

 #### Google OAuth2 setup

-To use Google OAuth2 authentication you need Google apps setup for your domain and the following configuration options specified:
+To use Google OAuth2 authentication you need Google apps set up for your domain and the following configuration options specified:

     oauth2_enabled: true